wurde/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+Since HTTP is stateless we need a way to store data across requests.
+Sessions provide a way to persist data across HTTP requests.

 1. What does bcrypt do to help us store passwords in a secure manner.

+With bcrypt we can one-way hash passwords before storing them in our data store.

 1. What does bcrypt do to slow down attackers?

+By hashing passwords we add an additional layer of security.
+In the event an attacker was able to read the password hashes they'd still have to brute force attack each one.
+Also by giving bcrypt a larger salt value the time required to brute force attack a password increases.

 1. What are the three parts of the JSON Web Token?

+The three parts of a JSON Web Token are header, payload, and signature.
+The header includes metadata about the token.
+The payload consists of one or more claims.
+The signature is used to verify the integrity of a token.

 ## Project Set Up